AST 2 Course Equipment List

 • Make sure your skin glue is in good shape and get them fixed if the glue is dirty, in clumps, or the glue has worn off at the edges or ends of the skins.

 • Avoid G3 “Alpinist”, “Scala” and “Expedition” skins - this is old stock with glue that does not work.
-“Alpinist+” and other G3 skins are OK.
+“Alpinist+” and other G3 skins are better.

 • Boot problems